anandsushant/tradingsystem/ReadMe.md

 TABLE OF CONTENTS

 1. SYSTEM REQUIREMENTS
-2. PROJECT STRUCTURE OVERVIEW
-3. COMPLETE SETUP INSTRUCTIONS
+2. COMPLETE SETUP INSTRUCTIONS
-4. HOW TO RUN THE SYSTEM
+3. HOW TO RUN THE SYSTEM
-5. UNDERSTANDING THE RESULTS
+4. UNDERSTANDING THE RESULTS
-6. CUSTOMIZATION OPTIONS

 1. SYSTEM REQUIREMENTS